-The generator set may have a water-separator fuel filter.
-Check for other up-stream filters which may also need to be drained or replaced.
-Drain water and sediment more often than scheduled if fuel quality is poor, condensation cannot be avoided, or when a warning is being displayed for WATER IN FUEL.
+Drain water and sediment more often than scheduled if fuel quality is poor, condensation cannot be avoided, or when a WATER IN FUEL warning is being displayed.
+Check for upstream filters which may need to be replaced.

 Have towels and containers ready to clean, collect, and properly dispose of spilled or dripping fuel.